Doka-NT/worklog-reminder/README.md

 - Schedule notifications

 ## Main Features
-- You need only 2 click to track time
+- You need only 2 clicks to track time
-- Search thourg last viewed issues
+- Search through last viewed issues
 - Tray based application
 - Minimalistic interface
 - Schedule interval notifications as you want (1, 2, 3, .., 60 minutes and etc)